bitnami/charts/bitnami/wordpress/README.md

 Find more information about how to deal with common errors related to Bitnami's Helm charts in [this troubleshooting guide](https://docs.bitnami.com/general/how-to/troubleshoot-helm-chart-issues).

+## Notable changes

+### 11.0.0

+The [Bitnami WordPress](https://github.com/bitnami/bitnami-docker-wordpress) image was refactored and now the source code is published in GitHub in the [`rootfs`](https://github.com/bitnami/bitnami-docker-wordpress/tree/master/5/debian-10/rootfs) folder of the container image.

+In addition, several new features have been implemented:

+- Multisite mode is now supported via `multisite.*` options.
+- Plugins can be installed and activated on the first deployment via the `wordpressPlugins` option.
+- Added support for limiting auto-updates to WordPress core via the `wordpressAutoUpdateLevel` option.
+In addition, auto-updates have been disabled by default.
+To update WordPress core, we recommend to swap the container image version for your deployment instead of using the built-in update functionality.

 ## Upgrading

+### To 11.0.0

+The [Bitnami WordPress](https://github.com/bitnami/bitnami-docker-wordpress) image was refactored and now the source code is published in GitHub in the [`rootfs`](https://github.com/bitnami/bitnami-docker-wordpress/tree/master/5/debian-10/rootfs) folder of the container image.

+Compatibility is not guaranteed due to the amount of involved changes, however no breaking changes are expected.

 ### To 10.0.0